 Here's a generally useful document outlining how your code should be formatted, although we don't follow all of the points outlined there (for example, we use 4-space indentation, not 8-space.
 Our code would probably look just fine with 8-space indentation, but 4-space just looks better to me.
 It's personal preference.
 Don't start wars over it.)

 If your code doesn't quite follow these guidelines but you'd still like to make a pull request, that's fine!
 We'll take a look at what you've written and help you fix parts of it for you if needed.

-We also don't only need help programming - we also need people to test for bugs, assess what could be made easier to use, and so on.
+We also don't just need help programming - we also need people to test for bugs, assess what could be made easier to use, and so on.

 Bugs, feature requests and general issues